43 Geography Trivia Questions [With Answers]

 Can I use these geography questions for a pub quiz?

 Yes.
 Split the 43 questions into 4 rounds by category.
 Award 1 point for easy, 2 for medium, 3 for hard.
 This scoring keeps weaker teams in the game while rewarding deep knowledge.
-For more questions, LearnClash generates unlimited geography trivia.
+For more questions, LearnClash generates fresh geography trivia.